 Lawrence Abu Hamdan was born in 1985 in Amman, Jordan.
 He currently lives and works in Beirut, Lebanon.

-In 2013 Abu Hamdan’s audio documentary The Freedom of Speech Itself was submitted as evidence at the UK asylum tribunal where the artist was called to testify as an expert witness.
-He continues to make sonic analyses for legal investigations and advocacy.
-Most recently his work was prominently part the No More Forgotten Lives campaign for Defence for Children International.
-The artist’s forensic audio investigations are conducted as part of his research for Forensic Architecture at Goldsmiths College London where he is also a PhD candidate and associate lecturer.
+In 2013 Abu Hamdan’s audio documentary The Freedom of Speech Itself was submitted as evidence at the UK asylum tribunal where the artist himself was called to testify as an expert witness.
+He continues to make sonic analyses for legal investigations and advocacy – most recently his work was prominently part the No More Forgo en Lives campaign for Defence for Children International.
+The artist’s forensic audio investigations are conducted as part of his research for Forensic Architecture at Goldsmiths College London.

 Selected solo exhibitions include: Lawrence Abu Hamdan, a solo exhibition, Witte de With, Rotterdam, The Netherlands (2019); Walled Unwalled.
 Tate Modern, South Tanks.
 London, UK (2018); Hammer Projects: Lawrence Abu Hamdan, Hammer Museum, LA (2018); Earshot at Portikus, Frankfurt, Taqiyya at Kunsthalle St Gallen (2015); Tape Echo at Beirut in Cairo and Van AbbeMuseum, Eindhoven (2013); The Freedom Of Speech Itself at Showroom, London (2012), The Whole Truth at Casco, Utrecht (2012).